J. P. Stevens High School: Quiz Bowl

 The Quiz Bowl team, STARS (now JPS Quiz Bowl) has been successful.
 The team has made Top 16 of 68 in the Bridgewater-Raritan Invitational Tournament of Excellence (BRITE) three times in a row and once was a quarter-finalist.
 In 2009, for the first time, the STARS were named Champions in BRITE and placed 30th out of 119 at Questions Unlimited's National Academic Championship.
 It has qualified for nationals thrice.
 It competes in Tri-State area events and has branched out to other competitions, namely History Bowl, in which it placed 51st in 2018, and 24th in 2019.
 In 2021, JPS Quiz Bowl tied for 31st place at HSNCT nationals, with the B team having tied for 49th place and the History Bowl team having placed 21st.
 The Quizbowl team has additionally placed highly at regional tournaments, including first place at Princeton University's PHSAT XXVIII.
 In the 2022–23 season, the JP Stevens Quiz Bowl team was ranked 8th in the country.

 Music

 Choir

 The J.P.
 Stevens Choir has won numerous awards, including Best Overall Choir at National and State competitions.

 In 2017, JPS Chamber Choir and A cappella Ensemble both participated in the Interkultur Sing 'N'Joy Princeton International Choir Competition.
 A cappella Ensemble was named Category Winner for the Sacred Music Category and Chamber Choir was named Category Winner in the Mixed Choir level 1 Category.
+A capella Ensemble also performed at Carnegie Hall in the Stern Auditorium.
 Chamber Choir was also the Grand Prize Winner, with an endowed prize of US$2000.
 Moreover, the Chamber Choir received the Special Prize of an autographed copy of the first four measures of Morten Lauridsen's "O Magnum Mysterium," presented by the composer.

 Many students from the choir are accepted into the Regions II Choir, the NJ All-State Choir, All-Eastern High School Honor Choir, and Governor's School of the Arts: